Separation of the sensory retina from the underlying retinal pigment epithelium

 Rhegmatogenous retinal detachment (RRD): most common type; occurs when the fluid vitreous gains access ...

-Sudden flashes (photopsia)
+Sudden flashes of light (photopsia)

 Shower of floaters